C00kie-/cheat-sheet/statistics-with-R.md

 ![img](./r-data/barplot.png)

-To see data as table in the console:
+The same thing as table in the console:

         > table(smp.c$prof)
  ~~~R